Martha Jefferson: Death

 On the same document, Thomas responded to these lines with "and every time I kiss thy hand to bid adieu, every absence which follows it, are preludes to that eternal separation which we are shortly to make!"
 It is the rare document that Thomas Jefferson did not destroy of his wife's handwriting.
 Thomas had written to Marquis de Chastellux of his state of suspense over the summer following the birth of Lucy Elizabeth.)
 Edmund Randolph wrote in the month of her death that Thomas was "inconsolable" about Martha's declining health and pain."

 Mrs. Jefferson's health worsened and she died on September 6, 1782, four months after the birth of her last child.
 (Note: At his wife's death, Thomas "was led from the room almost in a state of insensibility by his sister Mrs. Carr, who, with great difficulty, got him into his library where he fainted, and remained so long insensible that they feared he would never revive."
 After the funeral, he withdrew to his room for three weeks.
 Afterward, he spent hours riding horseback alone around Monticello.
 His daughter Martha Jefferson Randolph wrote, "In those melancholy rambles I was his constant companion, a solitary witness to many a violent burst of grief."
 Not until mid-October did Jefferson begin to resume a normal life when he wrote, "emerging from that stupor of mind which had rendered me as dead to the world as was she whose loss occasioned it.")

 She was buried at Monticello and her tombstone was inscribed with words written by Thomas, the closing of which read: "Torn from him by death.
 September 6, 1782.
 This monument of his love is inscribed".

 So that her children would not grow up with stepmothers, Martha had asked Thomas Jefferson to never marry again, and he never did.
 Her request has been attributed to her own disagreeable relationships with her stepmothers.
 At her death, she was 33; he was 39.

 Legacy

-Martha Jefferson was portrayed by Blythe Danner in the 1972 film 1776.
+Martha Jefferson was portrayed by Betty Buckley in the 1969 Broadway Musical 1776, and by Blythe Danner in the 1972 film adaptation 1776.